sudhanshu-wani/compreheND/README.md

 ## Prerequisites

 ### System Requirements
-- Python 3.8 or higher
+- Python 3.9 or higher (Python 3.10 recommended)
-- FFmpeg (optional but recommended for broader audio format support)
+- FFmpeg (optional for broader audio format support)

 ### FFmpeg Installation

-**Note:** FFmpeg is optional but highly recommended.
+**Note:** FFmpeg is optional.
 The application includes fallback audio processing that works with common formats (WAV, MP3, FLAC) without FFmpeg, but installing it enables support for additional formats like M4A, AAC, OGG, and OPUS.

 **Windows:**
 1. (Recommended) Install via winget: